scala/docs.scala-lang/conduct.md

 ## No Job postings

 The scala forums will *no longer* allow job listings to be posted to the mailing list.
 While we're all *very* glad to see more and more Scala jobs, we'd prefer if these listing were kept in more appropriate forums.

-## The Mailing Lists

-The Scala mailing lists are split into several sub-lists:

-- **scala-user** This is a mailing list for beginners/users of scala.
-No question is a dumb question on Scala user.
-No a priori knowledge of math, functional programing, java, or other topics should be assumed on this list.
-Any question can and should receive a courteous and insightful answer.
-- **scala-debate** This is the ‘anything goes’ list.
-You can bring up any issue, any loosely scala-related topic.
-While professional courtesy and respect must be maintained, this is where discussion on controversial topics can occur, or “what-if” type questions.
-- **scala-internals** This is the list relating to compiler/library development.
-If you’re into the actual day to day nuts and bolts of jenkins, pull requests and compiler bugs, this is the place to hang out.
-New implementations are discussed here, after being proposed to the general public.
-- **scala-language** This list is for questions relating to the language itself and its specification.
-This includes deep topics like “Why do implicits work this way” or “What does Foo extends Any mean?”
-- **scala-sips** This list is for collaboration and feedback regarding actively developed new features for Scala.
-A SIP includes both the proposal process, as well as the implemenetation and integration into scala core.
-If you want to see what’s coming down the pipe and you’d like to be involved, this is the mailing list for you.
-- **scala-tools** This list is specifically for tooling around Scala, such as emacs, maven, ant and gedit.
-If you have a question, this may be the right list for you.
-- **scala-announce** This list is for announcements only.
-All posts are moderated.